-HSEO worked with the Hawaii Department of Transportation to submit an application for the Charging and Fueling Infrastructure Grant (CFI), which would fund a NEVI compliant charger on the island of Molokai, thereby completing the build out of that corridor.
-As a partner in this project, HSEO is responsible to provide the non-federal matching share for the program, at a maximum of 20% of the total project cost, or \$744,884.00, whichever is lower.
+HSEO collaborated with the Hawaii Department of Transportation to prepare and submit an application for the Charging and Fueling Infrastructure Grant (CFI), which would fund a NEVI compliant charger on the island of Molokai, thereby completing the build out of that corridor.
+As part of its collaboration, HSEO has committed to provide the non-federal matching share for the program, at a maximum of 20% of the total project cost, or \$744,884.00, whichever is lower.